- Rationale for why Richland Community College has a selective admissions program

 I earned a D in a required general education or prerequisite course.
 Can I apply?

-No. A minimum of a is required for all general education and prerequisite and program courses.
+No. A minimum of a C is required for all general education and prerequisite and program courses.
 If the student is currently repeating the course with the D, see the following question.

 I am enrolled in a prerequisite or general education course this semester.
 Can I apply for admission?